sonic-net/DASH/Documentation/images/README.md

 # Images
-Media folder that contains images.
+Media folder that contains the following sub-folders:

+- [icons](icons).
+It contains DASH and SONiC icons.
+- [loadbalancer](loadbalancer).
+It contains images used in the [Load Balancer_v3.md](../Load%20Balancer_v3.md) article.
+- [sdn](sdn).
+It contains images used in the [SDN-Features-Packet-Transforms.md](../SDN-Features-Packet-Transforms.md) article.
-The 'test' folder contains the images embedded in the 'Program Scale Testing Requirements - Draft'
+- [test](test).
+It contains images used in the [Program Scale Testing Requirements - Draft.md](../Program%20Scale%20Testing%20Requirements%20-%20Draft.md) article.